make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/1-0-fish-in-a-jit.html.md

 title: 1.
 Fish in a JIT
 frontpage_toc: true
 frontpage_toc_idx: 1
-summary: Make a small thing with a JIT function that prints oneliner animated ASCII graphics.
+summary: Writing a small Just-In-Time (JIT) compilation library and using it to print oneliner animated ASCII graphics.
 summary_image: "/images/fish-jit-f100.jpg"
 summary_image_alt: "fish in a jit"
+diagram_image: "/images/fish-in-a-jit-diagram_crop.jpg"
+diagram_image_alt: "fish in a jit diagram"
 ---

 {::comment}